< Penticton Outdoos Club - General Info

 MULTI-DAY HIKING TRIPS:

-This is your club.
-Please come to the annual general meeting, social events, and planning meetings and consider offering to lead hikes, skis, snow shoeing, kayaking and bike trips.
-Notice of all meetings and events is in the current schedule, or through email notices.
+This is your club!
+Please come to the annual general meeting, social events, planning meetings and consider offering to lead hike, ski, snowshoe, kayak or bike trip this year.

 Website Designed by Kelly Corbett Design